Skip to Content

 Putting it all together

-1. Combine the flour, semolina dn salt in a large bowl
+- Combine the flour, semolina and salt in a large bowl and mix thoroughly.

-2. In a small jug dissolve the yeast and oil in the water mixing it well
+- In a small jug dissolve the yeast and oil in the water mix until combined.
+Allow to sit for a few minutes.

-4. Once it forms together take it out to a pastry mat or clean bench and kneed it until it forms a smooth and elastic ball of dough
+- Once it forms together take it out to a pastry mat or clean bench and knead it until it forms a smooth and elastic ball of dough

-5. Place it back into a lightly oiled bowl and over with towels.
+- Place it back into a lightly oiled bowl and cover with towels.
 Leave it to rise for 30-90 minutes.
 The time will depend on the temperature of the day and a little on how late you’re running getting tea on the table.

 The Finishing Touches